smile-health/api-user-guide/Inventory-Service.md

 - Admin
 - Manager
 - Operator
-For more information about features that each role can perform, please visit the **Inventory Role Matrix**.
+> ℹ️ For more information about features that each role can perform, please visit the **Inventory Role Matrix**.

 ---